← Back to blog

 Building a Controlled Phishing Detection Dataset at Scale with the Claude API

-The process behind generating a controlled phishing dataset: switching from OpenAI to Anthropic, batching by technique, building an automated review pipeline, and handling rate limits at scale.
+How I built a controlled phishing dataset with the Claude API: batching by technique, automated review, and handling rate limits at scale.

 ShareLinkedInX